electron/asar/README.md

 Please note that there is currently *no* error handling provided!

+## Using with grunt

+There is also an inofficial grunt plugin to generate asar archives at [bwin/grunt-asar][grunt-asar].

 ## Format

 Asar uses [Pickle][pickle] to safely serialize binary value to file, there is